datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop3.md

 ## 2 LED GATT Service on the wheel

-In this second section, we want to control an RGB diffused LEDs placed on the wheel.
+In this second section, we want to control RGB diffused LEDs placed on the wheel.
 This time we will explore how to subscribe to an MQTT topic and receive messages from the cloud.
 Updating an LED property in the DCD Hub manager, the Raspberry Pi will thus receive this update.
-We will create a BLE GATT service to WRITE (i.e send) command to the Feather 32u4 on the wheel, to turn on the LED.
+We will create a BLE GATT service to WRITE (i.e send) commands to the Feather 32u4 on the wheel, to turn on the LED.

 ![](images/ws3-2.png)